No matter our ages, perfectionism can be just as mean and tough as

 ask you something: with certain projects, do find yourself tinkering and

 Does this same tinkering, this quest for "just right," drive your

 colleagues, friends, and loved ones to distraction?
 Do you sometimes drive even

 yourself crazy and wonder why you can’t just get it done?
 (She asked,

 raising her hand.)

-Perhaps you too bear the heavy yoke of perfectionism, in whose grip the lure of the “perfect” can drive you right off the rails instead of to your destination.
-You don’t mean any harm: you just want to make the project a little better…then a little bit better still...and even better yet.
+Perhaps you too bear the heavy yoke of perfectionism, with the lure of the “perfect” sometimes driving you right off the rails instead of to your destination.
+You don’t mean any harm.
+You just want to make the project a little better…then, a little bit better still...and then, even better yet.
 But eventually, the enterprise can grow stale.

-While you endlessly tinker with your book, for example, somebody else writes one like it and gets it out to the world.
+While you tinker endlessly with your book, for example, somebody else writes one like it and gets it out to the world.
 If you’re setting up a website, it may eventually look awesome but perhaps also took you months instead of weeks...and so on.
-If that sounds familiar, you (like I) spend time in the killer "make it better" box.
+If that sounds like some of your own tasks/goals, you may spend time in the killer "make it better" box.

 So, what if you were to consider a new model: the “good-enough" approach.
 Now, you focus at least as much upon completion as upon perfection.
 No, you don’t slop through your

 task just to get finished or race heedlessly forward to a poorly thought-out destination.
 You do want an acceptable product, after